 Who you can contact if you are not satisfied with the way your complaint was handled?

-If you are not happy with the way we handled your complaint, or you wish to appeal the outcome of your complaint, you can ask for the decision to be reviewed by our Executive Officer.
+If you are not happy with the way we handled your complaint, or you wish to appeal the outcome of your complaint, you can ask for the decision to be reviewed.
 You are also able to contact any of the agencies listed on the Making a Complaint brochure, or the It's Okay to Complain flyer below.